 Allow an hour to an hour and a half to do it justice, and if you’re already planning a visit to free things to do in Dublin, this belongs near the top of your list.

-One honest caveat: it’s quiet and cerebral.
+One thing to know: it’s quiet and cerebral.

 If you’re after something high-energy, this isn’t it.